More listening and more action: How conversations with private sector partners are helping shape IFC’s COVID response strategy

 During a recent virtual meeting with a diverse group of private sector leaders from Southern Africa and Nigeria, I learned about the challenges they are facing and some of the steps they are taking to recover.
 A few themes stood out.

+Now more than ever, companies are realizing the value of digital investments, from financial services to digital connectivity.
 A wave of digitization was already washing across Africa pre-COVID, with many companies and start-ups on the continent being hailed as global leaders.
 For those that hadn’t yet embraced digitization, many are eagerly doing so now.

 As one partner said, COVID-19 has been a “massive wake-up call” for the need to accelerate digital investments.
 Most financial institutions and other companies we spoke with have been prioritizing digital channels and payment solutions, a process that COVID-19 has made even more urgent.